zmathew/django-backbone/README.rst

         backbone.site.register(FooAPIView)

-        See section on 'BackboneAPIView Hooks' for a full list of options available.
+        See section on 'BackboneAPIView Options' for a full list of options available.

 #.
 In your Javascript collection/model definitions, set the ``url``/``urlRoot`` to point to the ``django-backbone`` API:
     ::